 The bottom line

-Making the minimum payment on your credit cards will help you stay current with your credit card issuers, but it won’t help you pay off your credit card debt.
-If you want to avoid interest charges and pay off your balances in full, you’re going to need to make more than the minimum payment on your credit cards.
+Making the minimum payment on your credit cards will help you stay current with your credit card issuers, which is why it’s important to make at least the minimum payment on your credit cards every month.
+However, it’s a good idea to make more than the minimum payment on your credit cards whenever possible.
 Otherwise, you could end up paying a lot of extra money in interest—and you might stay in debt for much longer than you realize.